 NHS Management and Leadership Programme

-The Management and Leadership Programme responds to the Messenger Review (2022) and Kark Review (2019), and supports the 10 Year Health Plan by investing in the professional development of leaders and managers.
+The Management and Leadership Programme responds to the Messenger Review (2022) and Kark Review (2019).
+It supports the 10-Year Health Plan by investing in the professional development of leaders and managers.

-By supporting all our managers and leaders, the NHS will attract, develop and retain the best talent and increase public confidence and a sense of pride across all staff groups with managerial responsibilities, up to and including our most senior executives and boards.
+By supporting all our managers and leaders, the NHS will attract, develop and retain the best talent.
+It will increase public confidence and a sense of pride across all staff groups with managerial responsibilities, up to and including our most senior executives and Boards.

 Leaders and managers shape the culture, experience and outcomes across the service for patients and our staff.
-So, this programme is not optional; it will be an essential expectation of all leaders and managers, whether clinical or operational.
+This programme is not optional.
+It will be an essential expectation of all leaders and managers, whether clinical or operational.

-This programme is being overseen by Jo Lenaghan, Interim Director General for People; while Sam Allen, Chief Executive of North East and North Cumbria Integrated Care Board, has been tasked with supporting NHS England’s team to deliver the programme.
+This programme is being overseen by Jo Lenaghan, interim director general for people.
+Sam Allen, chief executive of North East and North Cumbria integrated care board, has been tasked with supporting NHS England’s team to deliver the programme.

 What we want the programme to achieve